 In business, focusing on what you do, or worse still, which marketing tactics you should be trying next is like putting the cart before the horse.

 Focus on your audience, create content for them, matter to them by making a difference in their lives, and solve their problems.

 How does your solution make your clients feel?

 Forget tactics.
 What do people you care about serving feel?
 How can you help them?
 How can you deliver a change for the better?

 Forget demographics (age, sex, geographic location, etc.).
-Feelings are not restricted to 35-year-old professionals from outer London or dental practitioners in Ohio.
+We do not restrict feelings to 35-year-old professionals from outer London or dental practitioners in Ohio.

 Forget what you do, for now.

 Imagine for a moment I am one of your ideal clients.